Yahya1m/pr3-demo/Readme.md

 ## local development

-1.Open index.html in your browser.
+## Open index.html in your browser.